altaga/Open-Driving-Monitor/README.md

 # Open Driving Monitor

 Drowsiness, Blind Spot, and Emotions Monitor system for driving intended for conventional automobiles and and heavy machinery.
-It objective is to enhance safety through fatigue detection, blind spot awareness, and emotional state analysis, all powered by OpenCV.
+Its objective is to enhance safety through fatigue detection, blind spot awareness, and emotional state analysis, all powered by OpenCV.

 <img src="https://i.ibb.co/ZBxgtS4/logo-1.png" width="1000">